Vegan Airline Meals

 24 hours before: check online.
 At the gate: ask the agent.
 On boarding: mention it to cabin crew.
 This sounds excessive.
 It isn't.
 A 30-second check can save an 11-hour flight with nothing but bread rolls.

 Most airlines need at least 24 hours notice.
 Some want 48.
 A few require 72.
-Earlier is always safer — do it at booking and forget about it.
+Earlier is always safer.
+Do it at booking and forget about it.

 What to Actually Expect